Latest SeedProd News

 4. Video plugin: use Smash Balloon YouTube Feed Pro for a YouTube channel gallery

 Whenever I build a high-converting landing page, my first thought is almost always about including a video.
-It’s the fastest way to build trust, but only if it plays seamlessly for the user.
+It’s the fastest way to build trust, but only if it plays smoothly for the user.

 Most tutorials show you how to paste a URL and call it done.
 What they skip is why your video might be tanking your page speed, and what to do instead.